Tucanos

 Problem.

 Given two metrics , we want to find a metric which respects the most restrictive length of and .
-Moreover, we want that this metric beeing maximal.
+Moreover, we want that this metric being maximal.
 More formally, the lenght restriction can be expressed by indeed, is the length of associated with a metric .
 The local volume associated with a metric is its determinant: , so that the optimization problem reads such that

 Solution of the problem.